GooglyBlox/groupPost/README.md

 # groupPost

 Streamline your social media sharing with groupPost!
-This browser extension enables you to instantly send posts from Twitter and Instagram directly to Discord via webhooks.
+This browser extension enables you to instantly send posts from Twitter, Instagram, and TikTok directly to Discord via webhooks.

 ## Overview
-The groupPost extension facilitates sharing content from social media platforms like Twitter and Instagram to Discord.
-By adding context menu options, users can directly post tweets or Instagram posts to Discord channels using webhooks stored locally in the extension, which you can add and remove by  clicking the extension's icon in your extension bar.
+The groupPost extension facilitates sharing content from social media platforms to Discord.
+By adding context menu options, users can directly post tweets, Instagram posts, or TikTok reels to Discord channels using webhooks stored locally in the extension, which you can add and remove by  clicking the extension's icon in your extension bar.

 ## Features
 - **Twitter Integration**: Easily post tweets to Discord by clicking a new "Post to Discord" menu item.
 - **Instagram Integration**: Share Instagram posts to Discord with a similar menu option.
+- **TikTok Integration**: Share TikTok reels to Discord by hovering over the "Share" button clicking the new "Post to Discord" menu item

 ## Steps
 1. Clone this repository to your local machine.